Jean-BaptisteBouvier/Network-Resilience/README.md

 # Resilience of Linear Networks

 Repository for the paper "Losing Control of your Network?
-Try Resilience Theory", which is available on [ArXiv](https://arxiv.org/abs/2306.16588) and submitted to the journal [IEEE Transactions on Control of Network Systems](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=6509490).
+Try Resilience Theory", which is available on [ArXiv](https://arxiv.org/abs/2306.16588) and published in the journal [IEEE Transactions on Control of Network Systems](https://ieeexplore.ieee.org/abstract/document/10605041).

 Here are all the codes and data necessary to reproduce the simulations of the paper.
 We study three different scenarios:
 - a fully actuated 3-component network losing control over one of its actuators;